ngthu1995/weather-app/README.md

 # Anisoptera

-Weather app fetching real-time weather using data APIs from mapbox.com and darksky.net, along with Node.js and Express library.
+Simple weather app fetching real-time weather using data APIs from mapbox.com and darksky.net, along with Node.js and Express library.

 All users are able to see the real-time weather of specific location they search, including summary data, precipitation, wind speed, lowest and highest temperature of the day.

+Anisoptera means dragonfly in Greek.
+Dragonfly Weather Changes in temperature are known to influence behaviors such as the time of day that a species normally flies, flight activity levels throughout the day, and the postures of dragonflies.
+The higher dragonflies fly, the hotter temperature is.
+The lower dragonflies fly, the higher chance it rains.

 ### Completed: